Abhinav00711/RespiScan/README.md

 ✅Building a lung cancer detection application involves a significant amount of research and development.
 During the process, I likely learned a number of things.

-✅Machine Learning: I likely learned about different machine learning algorithms and how they can be applied to predict crop yields and make recommendations for farmers.
+✅Machine Learning: I likely learned about different machine learning algorithms and how they can be applied to detect lung cancer.

 ✅Data Analysis: I likely gained experience in collecting and analyzing large amounts of data to train our machine learning models.